ma-trankel/bellabeat-analysis/README.md

 3. How can these insights inform Bellabeat’s marketing and engagement strategy?

 ### Data Source
 - Dataset: Fitbit Fitness Tracker Data
 - Source: Kaggle (Mobius, CC0: Public Domain)
 - Sample: 30 Fitbit users who consented to sharing activity and sleep data
 - Data Types:
   - Daily and hourly step counts
   - Activity intensity
-    - Minute level sleep records
+  - Minute-level sleep records

 📌 Note: This dataset reflects Fitbit users, not Bellabeat customers directly; findings are observational and used for strategic inference rather than causal claims.